Combustion and Flame

 Cool flame; Low-temperature reaction; Natural convection; Autoignition; Partial gravity

 Foster, Michael R. and Pearlman, Howard, "Cool Flames at Terrestrial, Partial, and Near-Zero Gravity" (2006).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 17.